 The probiotic outlined below fits all of the criteria above and is the perfect "starter" or "maintenance" probiotic.

-How to Supplement with Probiotics for General Health
+Which Probiotic to use for General Health

 Why I like it